Code-Institute-Submissions/Dia-eaties-2/README.md

 I followed the recipe blog for the project development.

 ## Features
-The blog features a number of interacvitiy for the user, it includes the option to
+The recipe site features a number of recipes dedicated to low carb and carb free options for diabetics.
+Below is a list of features the website has to offer:
 - register
 - login
 - logout